Challenge Accepted: Nintendo Takes On Real Cow-Milking Contest By A Dairy Farm

 Nintendo: So have we!

 Nintendo’s acceptance of the cow-milking challenge has, of course, sent fans crazy, and are clamoring for a video of the milk-off.
-Polygonhas reached out to representatives of both Billings Farm & Museum and Nintendo of America about the legitimacy of the upcoming milk-off and a A Nintendo of America representative says “they’re actually going up there this week.”
+Polygonhas reached out to representatives of both Billings Farm & Museum and Nintendo of America about the legitimacy of the upcoming milk-off and a Nintendo of America representative says “they’re actually going up there this week.”

 Looks like we’ll be hearing more from this milk-off as Nintendo comes down to Vermont to take on The Billings Farm & Museum’s challenge.